khaleelsyed/khaleelsyed.github.io/src/content/blog/01-writing-objects-to-sets-python/index.md

 ---
-title: "You've been using sets wrong this whole time - Python"
+title: "You've been using Set wrong this whole time!"
 description: "Teaching Python how to differentiate between objects"
 date: "Aug 03 2024"
 ---